civol/HDLRuby/README.md

 end
 ```

-This latter kind of block statemetn is used for creating a new scope for
+This latter kind of block statement is used for creating a new scope for
 declaring signals without colliding with existing ones while keeping the
 current execution mode.
 For example it is possible to declare three different
 inner signals all called `sig` as follows: